SpencerLeBard/Spencer-LeBard-Resume/Readme.md

 Software developer with experience in both font-end and back-end programming.
 Experienced in Vue.js, C#, SQL, and Node.js.
 Lived in China and taught gifted students’ math and science.
 Scrum enthusiast.
 I am able to learn things rapidly and adapt quickly to change.
-I have had success in learning new technologies, concepts and development techniques during the application build process.
+I have had success in learning new technologies, concepts, and development techniques during the application build process.
 Passionate about creating clean, modern software applications to fulfill business needs.

 https://www.linkedin.com/in/spencerlebard/